dcradu/resite_ip/README.md

   * the `config` files
   * auxiliary files required to set up the package

 The `data` folder (whose path must be specified in the first line of `config_model.yml`) is provided in a different zenodo-like repository.

+## Typical run
-In order to run the model, the following steps must be taken:
+Once all dependencies are installed, in order to run the model, the following steps must be taken:
-* Ensure input data is available according to the structure provided in the `data` folder
 * Configure run via the `config` files
 * Run `python main.py` from the `src` folder